 Cut up lemons, limes, fresh strawberries, blueberries, grapefruit, oranges, any fruit you like and put in a water bottle or a pitcher of water to give it flavor.

 Sometimes that’s all you need- a hint of fresh fruit to your water to help increase your water intake.
-There’s even water bottles that have a space in the middle for you to insert your fruits so it’s not falling apart in your water.
+There are even water bottles that have a space in the middle for you to insert your fruits so it’s not falling apart in your water.

 Adding fruit to your water can potentially help curb your sugar cravings which will ultimately help with weight loss.